colbyford/RoseTTAFold_Docker/README.md

 # docker exec -it rosetta /bin/bash
 ```

-This can take over an hour just to install all the dependencies and download the data.
+This can take over an hour just to install all the dependencies and download the reference data.

 ## Running the Monomer Structure Prediction in the Container